wasmCloud/tutorials/wasmcloud_basics/wash_intro/claims.md

 `claims sign ./table_tennis.wasm -c wasmcloud:httpserver --name "demo" --ver 0.1.0 --rev 0`{{execute}}

 The newly signed file will be along side the .wasm file with a `_s` appended to the file name.
 In this example, we now have `./table_tennis_s.wasm` (as seen in the wash output).
-Using the `inspect` command, we can see the new cababilities we added!
+Using the `inspect` command, we can see the new capabilities we added!

 ### wash claims inspect